shelbymscott/shelbymscott.github.io/_extracurriculars/extracurriculars.md

 Running
 ======
 Shockingly I was still smiling after the Dirty 20 50K in Golden, CO, in June 2019.
+It was also the most beautiful course I've ever run and I can't wait to take it on again next year. <br>
 ![Dirty30Finish](https://shelbymscott.github.io/images/Dirty30Finish.jpg)

 Climbing
 ======
 If you take climbing pictures from the right angle, no one has to know you're only ten feet off the ground.
+It also helps to have friends who have nice cameras. <br>
 ![ClimbingIjams](https://shelbymscott.github.io/images/ClimbingIjams.jpg)

 Travel
 ======
 Women's World Cup 2019 in Lyon, France.
+There are no words for what this experience was like. <br>
 ![WorldCupFinal](https://shelbymscott.github.io/images/WorldCupFinal.jpg)